thomasonzhou/dino-run-nds/README.md

 - Press left and right to move within the bounds of the screen

 ## Touchscreen
-- TODO: once enough time passes (score reaches threshold), evolve to jump higher by tapping the bottom screen
+- TODO: once enough items are collected (score reaches threshold), evolve to jump higher by tapping the bottom screen

 ## Sound
 - Game music handled with the [Maxmod library](https://maxmod.devkitpro.org/) to loop 4wtudone.it in the background